So you’re learning Spanish? Excellent choice! It’s one of the most useful languages in the world.

 - And start using these same word chunks while speaking and writing!

-- The more often you hear and read the chunk, the more likely they will stick in your head and you can start using them yourself
+- The more often you hear and read the chunk, the more likely it will stick in your head and you can start using them yourself

 - If you'd like to learn more about learning with chunks, check out this free mini-training that explains it all in more detail